RyuunosukeDS3/node-red-docker-oracle/README.md

 # Build your own Docker image

-The docker-custom directory contains files you need to build your own images.
+The node-red-docker-oracle directory contains files you need to build your own images.

 The follow steps describe in short which steps to take to build your own images.

 ## 1. git clone

-Clone the Node-RED Docker project from github
+Clone the node-red-docker-oracle project from github
 ```shell script
 git clone https://github.com/ryuunosukeds3/node-red-docker-oracle
 ```

-Change dir to docker-custom
+Change dir to node-red-docker-oracle
 ```shell script
 cd /node-red-docker-oracle
 ```